 A number of fished species use subtidal seagrass in South Australia (Bryars 2003).
 Due to uncertainties around fished species' responses in these ecosystems, predictions of change are limited compared to subtidal reef species (Bailey et al. 2012b).
-King George whiting, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Point Bolingbroke, Boucaut Island and Dangerous Reef SZs of the SJBGMP.
-King George whiting are predicted to temporarily increase in abundance inside the Salt Creek SZ of the SJBGMP (Bailey et al. 2012a), Potential indicators for monitoring subtidal seagrass ecosystems include size/abundance/diversity of fish, invertebrate and seagrass communities, and seagrass extent.
+No predictions are available for the FHMP.
+Potential indicators for monitoring subtidal seagrass ecosystems include size/abundance/diversity of fish and invertebrate communities, and seagrass extent.